 If you already have bank accounts in OneUp, simply clicking the name of the bank account will take you into the OneUp Accounting feature.

 “Accounting and Banking” feature must be enabled in the “Choose Features” panel in order to access OneUp Accounting.

 OneUp has partnered with a trusted financial information provider that allows us to connect to over 7000 different financial institiutions in over 40 countries.
 By entering in OneUp the information you normally use to access your bank account online, we are able to securely retrieve your withdrawals and deposits.

 Your bank login information is stored with our partner, not within OneUp.
-It is stored securely in an encrypted way, so neither our staff nor our partner have any way of seeing the login information for your bank.
+It is stored securely and encrypted, so neither our staff nor our partner have any way of seeing the login information for your bank.

 Setting up automatic transaction retrieval

 The first time you access your bank from within OneUp (by clicking it within the OneUp Accounting panel, or by adding it with New Account) You will be asked if you want to “Connect your bank now” or “Upload statements manually”.
 Choose “Connect your bank now”.

 Find your Bank

 You will be presented with a search box for looking up your bank name.
 If you can’t find it right away, try to shorten or modify your search and try again.

 For example, it might not find: “San Francisco Credit Union”